Migration to v4

 Applies to

-v4 of the Angular adapter is a packaging and runtime upgrade — full ESM, an opt-in orchestrator runtime, and a few angular.json tidy-ups.
+v4 of the Angular adapter is a packaging and runtime upgrade — full ESM, the orchestrator runtime by default, and a few angular.json tidy-ups.
 The update-v4 schematic does the work for you, but the steps below are useful when migrating by hand or auditing the diff.

 The fastest path is ng g @angular-architects/native-federation-v4:update-v4 — see Schematics → update-v4.
 Pass --project <name> to scope it to a single project, otherwise every project in the workspace is migrated.
-Accept the --orchestrator prompt to also rewrite main.ts onto the new runtime.
 The same migration runs automatically on ng update.

 Files Touched